Co1t0n/Blooket-hack-1/README.md

-If the hacks aren't working make an issue and do @Blooket-dude then tell me what hacks aren't working!
+If the hacks aren't working make an issue and do @Snowflake-Blooket-dude then tell me what hacks aren't working!
 I will try to respond the same day if I cant respond the same day it will probally be the next day.

-If you belive your code is being used make an issue then @ me!
+If you belive your code is being used make an issue then do @Snowflake-Blooket-dude me!
 I will either remove it or give credits, whichever one you want me to do.